 Visibility into SaaS usage and user web activity: This capability that provides a subset of Citrix Analytics for SaaS and web activity to provide more visibility for security and compliance

-Citrix Access Control is one of the services offered by Citrix Cloud.
+Citrix Secure Workspace Access is one of the services offered by Citrix Cloud.
 To access these services an administrator must have a Citrix account (also known as Citrix.com or My Citrix account) to manage licenses and access the environment.

 A Citrix account uses an organization ID(OrgID) as a unique identifier.
 The administrator can access their Citrix account by logging in at https://www.citrix.com with the user name or email address linked to the account.
 To begin with, Citrix Cloud navigates to https://citrix.cloud.com and create an account or sign in with an existing Citrix account to activate the trail of the Cloud Services.